 Stone buildings bordered the meandering streams and Naxhi music floated on the air, having been protected from the Cultural Revolution by the remoteness of Lijiang.

 I picked a hotel on the outskirts of old city.

-Chairman Mao saluted by arrival.
+Chairman Mao hailed my arrival.

-I set up my typewriter on the desk, content to be far from the awe-struck tourists on the Great Wall of China.
+I set up my typewriter on the desk, content to be far away from the awe-struck tourists on the Great Wall of China.